MichalJurgo/rails-films/README.md

 * Employment model
   * Connects people to films by their role (actor, director etc.)
 * News
-* Adding movies to user's library
+* Adding films to user's library

 ## Content to add